Internalized sexism: Early childhood inculturation

 Just as misogyny can be acquired through multiple external sources, internalized misogyny can be learned from those same external forces, in a converse way.
 Internalized sexism may be promoted through the demeaning of men and women on the basis of their gender in relation to societal and behavioral standards.
 Internalized misogyny is learned in tandem with female socialization, the idea that young girls are taught to act and behave differently than their male counterparts.
 These same societal and behavioral standards are also thought to be spread through exposure in the media, which reflects the standards of the society that it serves to inform and entertain.

 Internalized sexism is learned primarily during adolescence through socialization into gender related practices.
-The time period between ages 11–14 has been identified as the most vulnerable period for girls in the United States in terms of internalization of sexism.
-The social cognitive theory of gender development and differentiation elaborates on this socialization process; it describes that young girls learn gender-related behaviors, attitudes, and preferences by modeling others’ gender-linked behaviors, learning from the effects of one’s own gender-linked behaviors, and/or learning from direct instructions how to practice gender-linked behaviors.
+The time period between ages 11–14 has been identified as the most vulnerable period for girls around the world in terms of internalization of sexism.
+The social cognitive theory of gender development and differentiation elaborates on this socialization process; it describes that young girls learn gender-related behaviors, attitudes, and preferences by modeling others' gender-linked behaviors, learning from the effects of one's own gender-linked behaviors, and/or learning from direct instructions how to practice gender-linked behaviors.
 Young children are more likely to adopt gender-linked behaviors when they are rewarded, or see someone else rewarded, for that behavior.
-For example, a girl might wear more stereotypically feminine clothing after learning that conforming to society’s expectations of what she should wear leads to social and personal rewards.
+For example, a girl might wear more stereotypically feminine clothing after learning that conforming to society's expectations of what she should wear leads to social and personal rewards.
 This process continues as young women face increasing amounts of pressure to conform to the norms of adult women.
 Thus, internalized sexism is practiced and spread through a range of social situations and influences, including through everyday interaction with peers.

 Television and cinema

 There is a long-lasting connection between misogyny and mass media.
-Comedic sitcoms often portray men degrading the value of women and commenting on women's weight and size.
+Sitcoms often portray characters degrading the value of women and commenting on women's weight and size.
 This contributes to the internalization of gender size stereotypes, sometimes negatively affecting the mental and physical health of females.
 One of the primary problems in mass media is the under-representation of women in widely consumed productions.

 The context of children's entertainment is especially pernicious because young minds are highly impressionable and cartoons have been known to play a pedagogical role in childhood development.
+A vast amount of early Disney movies showcase a young girl needing to be rescued by a "Prince Charming" to have a happily ever after.
+A few examples are Cinderella, Snow White, Sleeping Beauty.
 The Little Mermaid has been criticized because it tells a story of a young woman, Ariel, who gives up her natural identity as a mermaid in order to meet the preferences of her love interest, a human male.